patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 ---
 import './get-started.css';

-Whether you are converting from a PatternFly 3 application or starting fresh with the latest and greatest PatternFly design system, this document is intended to help provide designers with information regarding resources and support available.
+Whether you are converting from a preivous PatternFly application or starting fresh with the latest and greatest PatternFly design system, this page is intended to help provide designers with information regarding resources and support available.

 ## Designing with PatternFly
-PatternFly offers a variety of resources to help you make the most of the design system, including design guidelines for style, content, and component usage and behavior.
+PatternFly offers a variety of resources to help you make the most of the design system, including design guidelines for style, content, and component usage, and behavior.
 You can use these assets in combination with the design kit to create consistent and usable product experiences.

 ### Style guidelines
 What typography should you be using?
 What about colors?
 Spacing?
 Check out styles to learn everything you need to know about our foundational design elements.